trisulnsm/dinodoc/trisuldocs/docs/ug/install/badfellas.md

 </Source>
 ```

-In the above snippet – the URL `file://.... badfellas-local.tsv` represents the source feed.
-Change it to your file or URL if you are hosting it on a website.
+In the above snippet – theURL`file://.... badfellas-local.tsv`represents the source feed.
+Change it to your file orURLif you are hosting it on a website.
 The feed will be automatically refresh like the other sources.

 #### Restart Trisul or wait for about 30 minutes for the feed to be picked up